 - This specifies the profiling and event trace features that are enabled during the application run.
 The specified options are stored in a configuration file and written to the xrt.ini file to use while running the application.
 Click the Edit button to open the Xilinx Runtime Profiling dialog box as shown below.

-- Specify the type of host profiling you want enabled for
+- Specify the type of profiling you want enabled for the

-described in Enabling Profiling in Your Application.
-Tip: For hardware builds you can also enable Power profiling or Device Counters for the accelerator card.
+as described in Enabling Profiling in Your Application.
+Tip: For hardware builds you can also enable Power Profiling for the accelerator card.

 - Specify level of profiling performed on the hardware